Category Archives: 1967 Films

 Grade: A-

-Camelot (1967) is an adaptation of the well-known Broadway spectacle that explores the creation of the Knights of the Roundtable.
-It’s medieval times and King Arthur is the main character.
+Camelot (1967) is an adaptation of the well-known Broadway spectacle that explores the creation of the Knights of the Round Table.
+It’s the Middle Ages, and King Arthur is the main character.

-Original stage stars Richard Burton and Julie Andrews declined participation which is unfortunate but their replacements played by Richard Burton and Vanessa Redgrave are more than adequate in the main roles.
+Unfortunately, the original stars of the stage, Richard Burton and Julie Andrews, declined to participate.
+Still, their replacements, Richard Burton and Vanessa Redgrave, are more than adequate in their prominent roles.

-At an epic length of nearly three hours, not every moment is the edge of your seat and some lagging exists but the film does justice to the stage production only with a big budget to add extravagance.
+At an epic length of nearly three hours, not every moment is the edge of your seat, and some lagging exists, but the film does justice to the stage production, only with a big budget to add extravagance.

-The setting and experience are pure magic and not only because of the far-removed time either.
+The setting and experience are pure magic, not only because of the far-removed time.
 The Shakespearean elements are strong as royalty and entitlement mesh with scheming, jealousy, and dangerous romance.

 This makes for some juicy soap opera drama.

 After the arranged marriage of Arthur (Harris) and Guinevere (Redgrave), the king gathers the noble knights of the realm to his Round Table.
-The dashing Lancelot (Franco Nero) joins but soon finds himself in love with Guinevere.
+The dashing Lancelot (Franco Nero) joins but soon falls in love with Guinevere.

-The great moments are truly great with enough punch to pack a wallop emotionally speaking.
+The great moments are genuinely outstanding, with enough punch to pack a emotional wallop.

-During a sequence when Lancelot is challenged to a game of jousting with some knights events turn deadly and one knight, Sir Dinadan, is critically injured.
-Horrified Lancelot pleads for Sir Dinadan to live, and as he lays hands on him, Dinadan miraculously recovers.
+During a sequence when Lancelot is challenged to a game of jousting with some knights, events turn deadly, and one knight, Sir Dinadan, is critically injured.
+Horrified, Lancelot pleads for Sir Dinadan to live, and as he lays hands on him, Dinadan miraculously recovers.

-The scene is fraught with emotion as a powerful moment occurs between the men.
+The scene is fraught with emotion as a decisive moment occurs between the men.
 It’s also pivotal to the storyline because it links Lancelot with Guenevere and sets off a romantic chain of events.

 Guenevere is so overwhelmed and humbled that her feelings for Lancelot begin to change.
 Despite his vows of celibacy, Lancelot falls in love with Guenevere.

-More than one song is lovely in Camelot and as the course of the production went on I yearned for more musical numbers.
+More than one song is lovely in Camelot, and as the production went on, I yearned for more musical numbers.

-My favorites are the coy “The Lusty Month of May” appearing when Guinevere and the women frolic and gather flowers to celebrate the coming of spring.
-Later, Lancelot and Guenevere sing of their forbidden love and how wrong life has all gone in ‘I Loved You Once In Silence’.
+My favorite is the coy “The Lusty Month of May,” which appears when Guinevere and the women frolic and gather flowers to celebrate the coming of spring.
+Later, Lancelot and Guenevere sing of their forbidden love and how wrong life has all gone in ‘I Loved You Once In Silence.’

-The lovers in the eyes of the law are to be punished so they are aware they are not long for this world.
+In the eyes of the law, the lovers are to be punished so they are aware they are not long for this world.

-Visually, Camelot is a spectacle and rich with style and pizazz.
+Visually, Camelot is a spectacle rich in style and pizazz.
 Whimsical colors and a ton of vibrant and fragrant flowers appear regularly amid fields of greens and forests of trees.

-The castles and battlefields also lend support to gothic structures and masculine power that perfectly balances the exquisiteness of other aspects.
+The castles and battlefields also support Gothic structures and masculine power, which perfectly balance the exquisiteness of the other aspects.

 This more than makes up for any drudgery the story might have.
-It’s nice to sit back and be fulfilled by the cinematic beauty.
-Especially keeping in mind the romance that is at the heart of the picture.
+It’s nice to sit back and be fulfilled by the cinematic beauty, especially considering the romance at the heart of the picture.

-So when the story drags one can merely enjoy the visuals and escape for a moment.
+So when the story drags, one can enjoy the visuals and escape for a moment.

-Also impressive is the story of friendship and how two male friends can be torn apart over the affections of a woman.
+Also impressive is the story of friendship and how a woman’s affection for a man can tear apart two male friends.

-Camelot (1967) is an epic of behemoth length and requires patience to sit through.
+Camelot (1967) is a behemoth epic that requires patience.
 Some parts flat-out drag.
-But the daring and compelling triangle between the three leads parlays the experience into an above-average thrill ride most of the time.
+But the daring, compelling triangle among the three leads usually turns the experience into an above-average thrill ride.

 Oscar Nominations: 4 wins-Best Art Direction (won), Best Cinematography, Best Costume Design (won), Best Costume Design (won), Best Original Song Score or Adaptation Score (won), Best Sound